cartesi/pos-dlib/README.md

 The first user to call such claim function is the one officially selected.
 These random times being different for each user mitigates the problem of race conditions.

-- We denote by `T_i` the time interval (countig from the last selection) after which the user `i` can claim to be the winer.
+- We denote by `T_i` the time interval (counting from the last selection) after which the user `i` can claim to be the winner.
 - We write `a_i` and `b_i` for the address and balance of user `i` respectively
 - Let `H` denote the hash which will be used as source of randomness
 - Let `Y_i = hash(a_i, H)`, which will be a random number specific to user `i`